 When you arrive in Trocadero you might wonder why you are there.
 However, that is only until you see the balcony with a great view of the Eiffel Tower.
 It is truly our favourite spot to see the Eiffel.
 But, yes it is touristy and you need to watch your belongings.
 In this area, pickpockets are more active.
 Also, do not fall for the tourist traps and games that many play around or the souvenirs that they sell on the blankets.

-You have different options at the Eiffel tower to entertain yourself.
-For example, you can decide to grab a crepe and lay down in the gardens around the Eiffel tower (Champs de Mars).
+You have different options at the Eiffel Tower to entertain yourself.
+For example, you can decide to grab a crepe and lie down in the gardens around the Eiffel Tower (Champs de Mars).
 Or get your ticket and go up!
 For a first-time visit, we highly recommend you to actually visit the Eiffel Tower to its highest tip.
 It is so worth it.
 And after your first day, you will recognize many highlights that you visited already today.
 Then you might need to think timing-wise if you want to visit in daylight, sunset or evening.
 Enjoy!

 Paris in the evening

 This was a packed day but we hope that you enjoyed everything you have seen so far!
 The evening in Paris is starting and that could mean several things.
 If you did not go up the Eiffel Tower at night, you could go for dinner in one of the many restaurants in Paris.
 But what about an evening boat tour over the Seine?
 You could combine this with dinner for example.
 It is highly recommended for couples as it’s very romantic with all the lights.
 Take your time and make the most of your night in the city of love.